Arquisoft/wiq_es05b/README.md

 - **User service**.
 Express service that handles the insertion of new users in the system.
 - **Auth service**.
 Express service that handles the authentication of users.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.
-- **Jordi Ask Service**.
-Express service that handles the wikidata-based questions generated.
-- **Jordi Think Service**.
-Local service that generates questions periodically using the WikiData API.
+- **Jordi**.
+Express service that generates Wikidata-based questions and serves them to the users.
 - **Ranking Service**.
 Express service that handles the global scoring system of the app.

 Both the user and auth service share a Mongo database that is accessed with mongoose.